Definition of Ongoing Employee

 What is the history of ongoing employees?

-With the 2010 enactment of the Affordable Care Act, the definition of full-time equivalent employees was redefined as it pertained to employees who worked non-traditional schedules.
-Employees who worked longer schedules for 2 weeks but had 2 other weeks off per month had previously been considered ineligible for benefits because they didn’t meet the weekly hourly test for an FTE.
+With the 2010 enactment of the Affordable Care Act, full-time equivalent employees were redefined relative to employees who worked non-traditional schedules.
+Employees who worked longer schedules for 2 weeks but had 2 other weeks off per month were previously considered ineligible for benefits because they didn’t meet the FTE weekly hourly test.

 The passage of the ACA added a definition to the employer’s toolbox of terms that included ongoing employees.

 Ongoing employees should not be confused with either traditionally defined independent contractors or part-time employees.
-Independent contractors are not considered employees of the company, and part-time employees do not satisfy the monthly hours required to meet the definition of an ongoing employee.
+Independent contractors are not considered employees of the company.
+Additionally, part-time employees do not satisfy the monthly hours required to meet the definition of an ongoing employee.

 Other terms similar to ongoing employee that can assist you